Skip to content

 Without limiting Customer’s other obligations under the Agreement, Customer shall:

-5.1. comply at all times with the Applicable Data Protection Laws in its processing of Customer Personal Data, including (but not limited to) when Customer discloses Customer Personal Data to Infomedia under the Agreement, and provides Infomedia with such cooperation, assistance and information as Infomedia may reasonably request to comply with its obligations under the Applicable Data Protection Laws;
+5.1 comply at all times with the Applicable Data Protection Laws in its Processing of Customer Personal Data, including (but not limited to) when Customer discloses Customer Personal Data to Infomedia under the Agreement, and provides Infomedia with such cooperation, assistance and information as Infomedia may reasonably request to comply with its obligations under the Applicable Data Protection Laws;

 5.2. ensure that any Customer Instructions it issues to Infomedia comply with the Applicable Data Protection Laws;

-5.4. ensure that any Customer Personal Data provided to Infomedia is limited to only what is necessary in order for Infomedia to provide the Services and such Customer Personal Data is accurate and up-to-date to the best of Customer’s knowledge at the time that it is provided to Infomedia;
+5.5 ensure that any Customer Personal Data provided to Infomedia is limited to only what is necessary in order for Infomedia to provide the Services and such Customer Personal Data is accurate and up-to-date to the best of Customer’s knowledge at the time that it is provided to Infomedia;

-5.5. use all reasonable endeavours to promptly notify Infomedia upon becoming aware that Customer Personal Data has become inaccurate or out of date;
+5.6 use all reasonable endeavours to promptly notify Infomedia upon becoming aware that Customer Personal Data has become inaccurate or out of date;

-5.6. not do or permit to be done anything within its knowledge or control which may cause or otherwise result in Infomedia being in breach of the Applicable Data Protection Laws; and
+5.7 not do or permit to be done anything within its knowledge or control which may cause or otherwise result in Infomedia being in breach of the Applicable Data Protection Laws; and

-5.7. be responsible for ensuring that its Processing instructions as set out in the Agreement and this DPA, including its authorisations to Infomedia for the appointment of Sub-processors in accordance with this DPA, have been authorised by the relevant Controller.
+5.8 be responsible for ensuring that its Processing instructions as set out in the Agreement and this DPA, including its authorisations to Infomedia for the appointment of Sub-processors in accordance with this DPA, have been authorised by the relevant Controller.
 Customer shall also be solely responsible for forwarding any notifications received from Infomedia to the relevant Controller where appropriate.

-6. SUB-PROCESSORS.
+6. SUB-PROCESSORS

-6.2.
-Current Sub-Processors and notice of new Sub-Processors.
+6.2 Current Sub-Processors and notice of new Sub-Processors.
 Infomedia’s Sub-processor list is available to Customer on request by emailing security@infomedia.com.au.
 Customers can subscribe to notifications of new sub-processors by emailing security@infomedia.com.au.
-Infomedia shall notify subscribed Customers if it adds or replaces any new Sub-processors at least 30 days before the proposed addition or replacement to provide the Customer with the opportunity to raise any reasonable objections on grounds of data protection (e.g. concerns regarding the Sub-processor’s ability to comply with Applicable Data Protection Laws, security or location in a high-risk jurisdiction).
-Objections cannot be made for arbitrary reasons or those which do not relate to data protection.
-If Customer objects to the appointment of any new Subprocessor and Infomedia is unable to perform its Services without this new Subprocessor and cannot propose a suitable alternative Sub-processor, Customer shall as it sole and exclusive remedy have the right to terminate the Customer’s use of the only the Service(s) subject to the Sub-processing under the Agreement.
+Infomedia shall notify subscribed Customers if it adds or replaces any new Sub-processors as soon as reasonably practicable (and no less than 30 days before the commencement of a proposed Sub-processor that Processes Personal Data in any of the following capacities, to provide the Customer with the opportunity to raise any reasonable objections on grounds of data protection (e.g. concerns regarding the Sub-processor’s ability to comply with Applicable Data Protection Laws, security or location in a high-risk jurisdiction).

 7. RESTRICTED TRANSFERS.